jkasanjian/image-compressor/images/Description.md

-Place png images to be compressed in tthis directory.
+Place png images to be compressed in this directory.

-Program will place compressed image files in this directory.
+Application will place compressed image files in this directory.